 I’ve stumbled into a recipe that is officially a staple in my diet.
-I LOVE soft serve ice cream, but without an ice cream maker, it’s not very easy to make your own.
+I LOVE soft serve ice cream, but without an ice cream machine, it’s not very easy to make your own.

 When it comes to “healthy” ice cream (or protein ice cream) you’re left with two options:

 - Buy a protein pint of ice cream.
 To me, most of them taste like a combination of ice and chalk.

-- Make your own with some kind of combination of protein powder and ice, or “nice cream” with bananas.
-But that’s not ice cream… that’s a thick protein smoothie, and it tastes like it!
+- Make your own with some kind of combination of protein powder and ice, or “nice cream” with banana.
+But that’s not ice cream… that’s a thick protein smoothie, and it tastes like it.

 More specifically, smooth, fluffy, soft-serve ice cream that you’d get from an ice cream shop.